 Enterprise edge

-A network perimeter is the secured boundary between the private and locally managed side of a network, often a company’s intranet, and the public facing side of a network, often the Internet.
+A network perimeter is the secured boundary between the private and locally managed side of a network, often a company’s intranet, and the public facing side of a network, often the internet.
 IPS is typically deployed at this edge to protect the internal network from external threats such as malware, hacking attempts, and other malicious activities.
 In addition, perimeter IPS protects outbound traffic, such as critical assets reaching public networks.
-The IPS is typically placed in-line with the traffic flow at the edge of the network, between the perimeter firewall and the internal network.
+The IPS is typically placed in-line with the traffic flow at the network edge between the perimeter firewall and the internal network.

 IPS is commonly applied in the following locations within the enterprise edge: